ufz/ogs/web/content/docs/benchmarks/small-deformations/mechanics-plasticity-single-surface.md

 We use a seven-parametric yield function for geomaterials to describe the plastic response.
 The traixial compression test is setup.

-See the TODO: {asset:894:link}-PDF for detailed problem description.
+See the [Plasticity.pdf](https://docs.opengeosys.org/assets/files/Plasticity.pdf) for detailed problem description.

 ## Results and evaluation